kevin1024/vcrpy/README.md

 There are probably some [bugs](https://github.com/kevin1024/vcrpy/issues?labels=bug&page=1&state=open) floating around too.

 ##Changelog
+* 0.3.0: *Backwards incompatible release* - Added support for record modes, and changed the default recording behavior to the "once" record mode.
+Please see the documentation on record modes for more.
+Also, improved the httplib mocking to add support for the `HTTPConnection.send()` method.
+This means that requests won't actually be sent until the response is read, since I need to record the entire request in order to match up the appropriate response.
+I don't think this should cause any issues unless you are sending requests without ever loading the response (which none of the standard httplib wrappers do, as far as I know.
 * 0.2.1: Fixed missing modules in setup.py
 * 0.2.0: Added configuration API, which lets you configure some settings on VCR (see the README).
 Also, VCR no longer saves cassettes if they